technomancy/leiningen/doc/FAQ.md

 **Q:** How should I pick my version numbers?
 **A:** Use [semantic versioning](http://semver.org) to communicate intentions to downstream users of your library, but don't make assumptions that libraries you use stick with it consistently.
+Remember that the difference between a breaking change and a bug fix is often subjective.

 **Q:** What if my project depends on jars that aren't in any repository?
 **A:** You will need to get them in a repository.
 The